ChainSafe/zbuild/docs/MOTIVATION.md

 ## Why zbuild?

 The Zig programming language offers a powerful and flexible build system integrated directly into its toolchain via `build.zig` files.
-This system, while highly customizable and programmatic, can become complex and verbose for larger projects or for developers who prefer a declarative approach to configuration. `zbuild` was created to address these challenges by providing an opinionated, JSON-based alternative to Zig's native build system, aiming to streamline the build process while retaining the power of Zig’s capabilities.
+This system, while highly customizable and programmatic, can become complex and verbose for larger projects or for developers who prefer a declarative approach to configuration. `zbuild` was created to address these challenges by providing an opinionated, ZON-based alternative to Zig's native build system, aiming to streamline the build process while retaining the power of Zig’s capabilities.

 The motivation behind `zbuild` stems from a desire to improve the developer experience for Zig projects, making it easier to define, manage, and share build configurations without sacrificing the language’s strengths.
 Here’s why `zbuild` exists and what it seeks to achieve: